Classic Vanilla Buttercream

 You can find the full, printable recipe card for this vanilla buttercream at the bottom of our post!

-This frosting, which is known as an American Buttercream, is a simple combination of softened butter, confectioners sugar, vanilla, a pinch of salt, and a splash of milk.
+This frosting, which is known as an American Buttercream, is a simple combination of softened butter, confectioners sugar, vanilla extract, a pinch of salt, and a splash of milk.

 Allow the frosting to mix for a few minutes to reach the best, creamy consistency.
-If you'd like to the vanilla buttercream to be a little thicker (for piping buttercream roses, etc.) you can add a bit more confectioners sugar.
+If you'd like to thicken the consistency of the frosting, (for piping buttercream roses, etc.) you can add a bit more confectioners sugar.

-To thin out the frosting, you can simple add small amounts of milk.
+To thin out the frosting, you can simply add small amounts of milk.

 Textured Buttercream